A room can have expensive furniture, fresh paint, and good lighting, and still feel completely off.

 Other Principles of Interior Design

-There are other principles other than harmony in interior design that help to plan space successfully.
+There are other principles in interior design besides harmony that help plan space successfully.
 These fundamental concepts work together to create rooms that feel both functional and beautiful.

-Balance ensures visual stability by distributing elements evenly throughout a space.
-Symmetrical balance places identical items on both sides of a central point.
+Symmetrical balance places identical items on both sides of a central point, which works well in formal spaces.

 This principle guides the eye smoothly throughout the entire room space.

-Proportion relates to how objects size up against each other and the room itself.
-Furniture should fit the space appropriately.
+It refers to how objects relate in size to each other and to the room itself.

 Scale specifically addresses size relationships between objects and human bodies.
 Furniture height should accommodate average human proportions comfortably.

-Unity ties all elements together into one through shared characteristics.
+Unity ties all elements together into a single whole through shared characteristics.
 Common colors, materials, or styles create a connection between different pieces.

 Rooms should feel like they belong in the same home.
 Unity doesn’t require everything to match perfectly; just share some connecting visual threads that bind the space.